AdedamolaXL/ChatGPT-vs-AntiSybil-Legos/README.md

  * Lack of behavioral analysis: The protocol appears to rely solely on checking if a user has interacted with known money-mixers without considering other potential behavioral analysis techniques.
 Malicious chatbots could potentially use sophisticated techniques to hide their interactions with money-mixers or use alternative methods to obfuscate their transactions, thus evading detection.

  * Lack of multi-factor authentication: The protocol does not seem to consider other potential factors or implement multi-factor authentication beyond checking interactions with known money-mixers.
-Malicious chatbots could potentially find ways to bypass or manipulate this single-factor authentication, leading to potential vulnerabilities.
+Malicious chatbots can potentially find ways to bypass or manipulate this single-factor authentication, leading to potential vulnerabilities.

 ## 14. HIGH FREQUENCY TRADING